IBM-Bluemix-Docs/StreamingAnalytics/spl_cloud_ready.md

         ```
         {: codeblock}

 If you still decide to use FileSink instead of the alternatives listed above, please be aware that **you must control the size of your files using the closeMode parameter (and its associated parameters) on FileSink and use a static file name**.
 This will cause the file to be closed when it reaches its limit, and a new file with the same name will be created.
-Below are a couple of examples of a FileSink that controls the size of the file it creates:
+Below are a couple of examples of a FileSink that controls the size of the file it creates.

 Limiting file size by number of bytes:
 ```